 Deb and her husband, Clark, have lived in Kansas for 30+ years and have raised three young adult sons.
 “Granna Deb” enjoys 13-hour road trips to Indiana to see her infant and toddler grandsons as often as possible.

 Glen Guyton currently serves as the Executive Director for Mennonite Church USA.
-He has over a 25 years of experience serving in the denomination at various level.
-Glen has an wonderful ability to share difficult and complex information with diverse groups.
+He has over 25 years of experience serving in the denomination at various level.
+Glen has a wonderful ability to share difficult and complex information with diverse groups.
 Glen has been praised by organizations, professional associations, and educators for his quick-witted humor and relatability.

 After the completion of 4 years as an officer in the United States Air Force, Glen felt the call to ministry thanks in large part to the peace ministry of Mennonites in Virginia Mennonite Conference.
 After leaving the military, Glen served as a counselor for Mennonite Mutual Aid (now Everence) and as Youth Pastor and Director of Programs & Personnel, for Calvary Community Church’s (C3) in Hampton, Virginia.
 His latest project available on Amazon is IDEAL ME: Discovering your call in a cultured world is a cultural guidebook for youth, young adults, and those who support them.

 Glen holds a Bachelors of Science in Management from the United States Air Force Academy and a Masters of Education from Regent University.
 Glen currently resides in San Antonio, Texas with his wife, Cyndi.
 They are the parents of two adult children (Andre-A & Alex)